 Oral cancer is cancer that develops in the tissues of the mouth or throat.
 It belongs to a larger group of cancers called head and neck cancers.
 Most develop in the squamous cells found in your mouth, tongue, and lips.

 Other risk factors include:

-- facial sun exposure
+- chronic facial sun exposure

 - a previous diagnosis of oral cancer